davidosomething/projects/Leaving-a-Job.md

 - JIRA / Confluence / Bamboo
 - Sign out of Spotify

+## Apps

+- Sign out and uninstall all installed apps

+## Wipe

+- Delete all user data
+- Create new admin account on computer, log in and delete old account
+- Reinstall OS if possible, using secure erase

 ## Personal Info

 - Update LinkedIn / Google+ / Facebook